 The terms offered by academic publishers, for both books and journals, are these days very poor.

 And even without the security of academic tenure, the demands of 'publish or perish' still apply.
-The impression we get is that some of the main areas of concern to academic authors are:
+Some of the main areas of concern to academic authors are:

 - confusion and concern about the implications of the rise in Open Access requirements and 'Creative Commons' licences